Become the CEO of your writing career

-To become better at writing, act as if you are the CEO of your writing career and look to grow it.
+To become better at writing, act as if you are the CEO of your writing career.
+Look to grow it.
 You should work with other writers, ask for help, listen, and make informed decisions.

 As the CEO of your writing career, you manage your writing like a business.